sai-ydev/mighty_iot/index.md

 In the above example, we are making the LED blink at a 1 second interval.
 In order to introduce a delay, we are using the `time` module.
 We are using the `sleep()` to introduce a delay in our program.
 The `sleep()` method requires an integer as an argument.

-Let's save the file and send it to the ESP8266 (via the WebREPL or ampy).
+Let's save the file (as led.py) and send it to the ESP8266 (via the WebREPL or ampy).
 Once the file is uploaded, it could be executed as follows:

+import led
+led.blink()

 # Publishing data to the internet